 6. Optimise the Recruitment Funnel

-Just like sales or marketing, HR should keep track of a conversion funnel to optimise every step of the recruitment and selection process.
+Just like sales or marketing, HR should keep track of a conversion funnel to recruitment best practice and selection process.
 How many applications do you receive?
 How many of these applications do turn into interviews?
 How many people do you need to interview to fill a vacant position?
 These are some of the questions you will want to be able to answer to establish benchmarks you can use to compare against and improve.